 Aftercare and Sober Living

 How does Aftercare work, and do I need it?
 After-care programs are for continued care once you are finished with your drug or alcohol rehabilitation treatment program.
 Once completing a treatment program (typically for 30-90 days), many people go to an Aftercare program to continue their recovery journey with like-minded peers.
 Aftercare programs often can last for a year or many years depending on certain circumstances discovered through treatment.
 The time spent in actual rehab is a short period.
-For many the challenges of daily life, changes in routine, and getting rid of bad influences and other external factors can make recovery challenging without an after-care program.
+For many, the challenges of daily life, changes in routine, and getting rid of bad influences and other external factors can make recovery challenging without an after-care program.
 Most residential treatment programs and outpatient clinics have resources to help set up aftercare wherever you are located.
-Once treatment is completed at an inpatient drug rehab center there will be many other steps that will help in ongoing recovery and minimize the likelihood of relapse.
+Once treatment is completed at an inpatient drug rehab center, there will be many other steps that will help in ongoing recovery and minimize the likelihood of relapse.1-800-513-5423

 Types of after-care programs

 12-step Programs are typically done in an outpatient setting and are often conducted in NA/AA meetings.
 Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are examples of 12-step aftercare programs.
 These support groups operate on voluntary self-disclosure principles where you can receive encouragement, advice, and support during the recovery process.
 Through NA or AA, the person may be assigned a sponsor that you can call at any time if you need immediate support.
 Therapy and counseling programs can be held daily, sometimes more than once a day as continued therapy is an integral part of the early recovery process.
 A newly recovered addict should seek out continued therapy at least once a week if not more during early sobriety.
-Once you have some recovery time under your belt you can adjust the amount of therapy down to at least once a month for a while to ensure forward progress is still being made.
+Once you have some recovery time under your belt you can adjust the amount of therapy down to at least once a month for a while to ensure forward progress is still being made.Non-Twelve-Step Recovery Programs are for those who have a hard time getting involved in a 12-step recovery program.
+Smart Recovery and Refuge Recovery are two such programs that put forward their approach to staying sober.
+When looking for an alternative to the 12 steps, it is important to try a few different meetings to be sure that this is right for you and your recovery process.

 Sober Living environments can be a great help to those in recovery who do not have a supportive place to live during the recovery process.
 Some sober living houses operate on collective democratic counsel that sets rules and enforces them, some operate with a leader who sets and enforces them.
 Both types of programs can be effective and it is up to the individual to choose which one is best for them.
-Most sober-living homes have graduated guidelines and rules for their residents based on the length of time in the home and progress made while at the sober living home.
+Most sober-living homes have graduated guidelines and rules for their residents based on the length of time in the home and progress made while at the sober living-home.

 Facility-based ongoing treatment programs and support